USCGC ELM (WLB 204)

 "The Bar Tender"

-Homeported in Astoria, Oregon in 2019, U.S. Coast Guard Cutter ELM became District Thirteen’s most recent addition to its cutter fleet and its largest buoy tender.
+Homeported in Astoria, Oregon in 2019, U.S. Coast Guard Cutter ELM is District Thirteen's only sea-going buoy tender.

 Like all Coast Guard cutters, USCGC ELM does more than just one mission.
 She spends approximately one month per year engaged in fisheries law enforcement off the coasts of Washington and Oregon.
 She is also outfitted with a Spilled Oil Recovery System and can be deployed for environmental clean-up in the event of a major oil spill protecting marine wildlife and fisheries.